TheAcharya/MarkerData-Website/docs/faq.md

 Yes, it is possible.
 We will definitely add more [Profiles](https://github.com/TheAcharya/MarkersExtractor/issues?q=is%3Aissue+is%3Aopen+label%3Aprofiles) as we improve and update our Library over time.

+## What is Marker Data's Privacy Policy?

+**Marker Data** is designed to operate solely on your computer, without any collection of personal information.
+All processes and data manipulations occur locally, ensuring that your sensitive information remains confidential and secure.
+However, it's important to note that when you choose to upload data to platforms such as [Notion](https://www.notion.so/security) or [Airtable](https://www.airtable.com/company/trust-and-security), your information is subject to their respective privacy policies.
+We encourage you to read and familiarise yourself with their security & privacy policies to understand how they handle your data.
+Rest assured, our commitment to privacy means you can enjoy the benefits of our application without compromising your personal data.

 ## Is Marker Data free to use?

 Yes.
 But you can [sponsor](https://github.com/sponsors/TheAcharya) us if you find **Marker Data** useful.